lucasgdb/useful-dev-tools/code-playgrounds.md

 [CodingBlocks IDE](https://ide.codingblocks.com/) | With CodingBlocks IDE you can code in C, C++, Java, Python, JavaScript, Rust, Ruby, Go, Kotlin and compile it on the go.
 Input can be given manually or through file.
 [Svelte REPL](https://svelte.dev/repl/) | Write Svelte code online and see the result page along with the JavaScript it compiles to, the css styles and the compiler AST Output.
 [Programiz](https://www.programiz.com/cpp-programming/online-compiler/) | Programiz is an online ide.
 Its supports following languages - C++, Python, SQL, C, Java, C#, JavaScript, HTML.
+[leetcode playground](https://leetcode.com/playground/) | A very powerful , efficient online editor tool that helps you to  Compile , debug and run code.
+All the code runs under given time and space complexity that helps you to analyse your code and optimise it.